 Instead, something else happened.

-The two others entered what I call fixing mode: a well-meaning attempt to get us to change how we were relating so that the dream could still work.
+The two others entered what looked to me like fixing mode: a well-meaning attempt to get us to change how we were relating so that the dream could still work.
 They tried to show us ways we needed to adapt, think differently, or show up in ways that would work for them.

 But that’s not what interdependence calls for.